-What happens when you subvert the classic biopic by mixing in elements of fantasy, fiction and psychological drama?
-The answer is the deliciously dark, utterly enthralling and compelling Shirley.
-A film that dovetails the alcohol-fuelled, and tobacco-stained genius of Shirley Jackson with a fictional young couple.
-Both of whom, are sucked into the devilish psychological games of the horror writer and her husband, Stanley.
-In a film that has no intention of playing by the rules of the classic biopic.
-A rather befitting trait, considering the real-life characters at the heart of its story.
-With both Shirley and Stanley renowned for their sharp, laser-like wit and suspicion of others.
+What happens when you take the classic biopic and mix in elements of fantasy, fiction and psychological drama?
+The answer is the deliciously dark, enthralling and compelling Shirley, a film that dovetails the alcohol-fuelled genius of Shirley Jackson with a fictional young couple who are sucked into a devilish psychological game.
+Shirley has no intention of playing by the rules of the classic biopic, which is rather befitting of the real-life characters at its heart.

-Just like the author’s famous novella The Lottery, Josephine Decker threads her film with the horror of selection and psychological control.
-Our naive and enthusiastic young couple Rose (Odessa Young) and Fred (Logan Lerman) becoming mere lab rats in the hands of Shirley (Elizabeth Moss) and Stanley (Michael Stuhlbarg).
-The older couples intellectual gameplay held firmly within a haze of alcohol, tobacco and arguments.
-The young couple slowly moulded into new people, in a dark social experiment wrapped in literature, class and sexuality.
+Josephine Decker threads her film with the horror of psychological selection and control as the naive and enthusiastic Rose (Odessa Young) and Fred (Logan Lerman) become lab rats in the hands of Shirley (Elizabeth Moss) and Stanley (Michael Stuhlbarg).
+Here the older couple’s intellectual gameplay is held within a haze of alcohol and tobacco as they mould the young couple into new people through a dark social experiment in literature, class and sexuality.

-In what feels like a homage to Bram Stokers Dracula, our story opens with Rose and husband Fred sitting together on a steam train.
-The rhythmic click and clack of the locomotive surrounded by feelings of expectation, intrigue and wonder as they head towards a new life in Vermont.
-The purpose of their journey a golden opportunity for Fred to assist Shirley’s husband Stanley with his academic research.
-The result of which may lead to a full-time position lecturing at the university.
+In what feels like a homage to Bram Stokers Dracula, our story opens with Rose and her husband Fred sitting together on a steam train.
+Here the rhythmic click and clack of the locomotive are surrounded by feelings of expectation, intrigue and wonder as they head towards a new life in Vermont.
+The purpose of their journey is a golden opportunity for Fred to assist Shirley’s husband, Stanley, with his academic research, which may lead to a full-time position lecturing at the university.

-Josephine Decker and screenwriter Sarah Gubbins wrap their tale of female conformity and social isolation in horror-inspired drama.
-The patchwork quilt of 50s female oppression slowly unpicked before being stitched back together.
-While at the same time, the men at the heart of the film swim unrestricted in a sea of lies, promiscuity and privilege.
-The resulting messages of the film embedded in the subjugation of women.
-However, its the actions of Shirley and Stanley that take this core message into much darker realms.
-With both characters experimenting and playing with their young subjects in a game of social psychology.
+Josephine Decker and screenwriter Sarah Gubbins wrap their tale of female conformity and social isolation in social horror as they unpick 50s female oppression before stitching it back together.
+Here the men at the heart of the story swim free in a sea of lies, promiscuity and privilege while the women are forced to defend their every move.
+However, the actions of Shirley and Stanley take Decker’s film into much darker realms as they play with their young subjects.

 Director: Josephine Decker